Trump Organization Falls From Rank 3 To 40 In Business Index: ‘The Numbers He Presented Are Flagrantly Untrue’

 — Citizens for Ethics (@CREWcrew) November 15, 2017

 This finding is in line with Trump’s previous claims of his organization being one of the most successful businesses over the years, but reports almost always suggesting the contrary.
-Last year during the campaign, critics had raised objections about the actual acumen of Trump as a businessman, and skeptics had referred to the Forbes list released the previous year, which showed Trump’s net worth much lesser than what he had claimed.
+Last year during the campaign, critics had raised objections about the acumen of Trump as a businessman, and skeptics had referred to the Forbes list released the previous year, which showed Trump’s net worth much lower than what he had claimed.

 “Trump has filed statements claiming he’s worth at least $10 billion or, as he put in a press release, TEN BILLION DOLLARS (capitalization his).
 After interviewing more than 80 sources and devoting unprecedented resources to valuing a single fortune, we’re going with a figure less than half that–$4.5 billion, albeit still the highest figure we’ve ever had for him.”